snaphy-plugin-2/automata-plugin/readMe.md

     }
 ```
 Here, `firstName` is the name of property for model `Order`.
-To generate its form we have to defined a sub-property of `firstName` i.e. `template`.
-`template` will contain all the this property `firstName` definition of what will be html type of this property, id name etc.
+To generate its form we have to defined a sub-property of `firstName` i.e. `template`. `template` will contain all the this property `firstName` definition of what will be html type of this property, id name etc.
 #### Template options
 1. `template` Entry point for html form definition for each property.
   - `type` it will define the html element of property defined using [Angular Formly][1].
   All basic types are predefined for complex type  you can  define it using [Angular Formly][1] syntax rules.
-  Here, firstName name will be an `input` element
+  Here, firstName name will be an `input` element.
+Several predefined types and its `options` are defined here.
+[Predefined Types](#predefined-types)

+###Predefined Types
+All predefined Html input types defined using [Angular Formly][1] is mentioned here.
+You can also create any type.

+#### input